 The Best Apples to Eat Raw

 There’s nothing worse than biting into a subpar apple.
-Although fall is the time in which apples are in season, some are more tasty when eaten raw, whereas other apples might be better in applesauces or pies.
+Although fall is the time in which apples are in season, some are tastier when eaten raw, whereas other apples might be better in an applesauce or pie.

 Recommended Apples —